xdmushui/partner-center-sdk/develop/verify-indirect-reseller-mpa-status.md

 }
 ```

-#### Partner MPN in PC but no CSP enrollment in PC
+#### No CSP Indirect Reseller account is associated with the given MPN ID

-The following example response is returned when Partner Center can recognize the passed MPN ID but there is no CSP enrollment associated to the given MPN Id.
+The following example response is returned when Partner Center can recognize the MPN ID passed in the request but there is no CSP enrollment associated to the given MPN ID.
 [Learn More](https://partner.microsoft.com/en-us/resources/detail/onboard-pc-csp-mpn-mpa-guide-pptx)

 ```http
 HTTP/1.1 400 Bad Request